Vortex Mass in Superfluid Fermi Gases along the BEC-BCS Crossover: Vortex mass in the effective field theory framework

 \subsection{Superfluid and normal densities}

 In addition to being significantly easier to solve than the BdG equations, the EFT also allows for straightforward calculation of physical quantities of interest.
-Here, we will derive expressions for the superfluid and normal densities in function of the order parameter $\Phi$.
+Here, we will derive expressions for the superfluid and normal densities as a function of the order parameter $\Phi$.

 For the total (mass) density, we can use the local-density approximation (LDA) of the mean-field density function \cite{klimin2015}.
 This is given by